secretstartups/handbook/support/support-time-off.html.md

 team calendar.
    1. You should have been granted access during Support Onboarding.
 If you don't have it, verify whether you are part of the Support Google Group (supportteam@); if you are not, ask to be added (as per the role based entitlements) via the #support_operations Slack channel (cc @jcolyer).

-1. Set up the Google Calendar integration with Time Off by by Deel, so that you do not need to populate your personal and "Support - Time Off" calendars manually.
+1. Set up the Google Calendar integration with Time Off by Deel, so that you do not need to populate your personal and "Support - Time Off" calendars manually.
    1. In Slack, click the `+` sign next to 'Apps' at the bottom of the left sidebar
    1. Search for 'Time Off by Deel' and click 'View'
    1. Under 'Home', click on 'Your Events' to show a dropdown
    1. Click on 'Calendar Sync' under the Settings break
-   1. Click on 'Connect your Calendar' and complete the actions to sync your calendar to PTO by Deel
+   1. Click on 'Connect your Calendar' and complete the actions to sync your calendar to Time Off by Deel
       - You will see a 'Success!
 Your calendar has been connected.' message and your calendar listed under 'Your synced calendar' in Time Off by Deel on Slack
       - ***NOTE: this also serves to block your availability in Calendly, and ensures your OOO is included in the [regional capacity calendars](https://gitlab.com/gitlab-com/support/toolbox/support-calendar)***